IVLIVS-III/dart_python_ffi/README.md

 | `Function`    | `Callable`  | ✅ complete        | ✅ complete        |
 | `Future`      | `Awaitable` | ❌ missing         | ❌ missing         |

+Anything else will be converted from Python to a `PythonObject` in Dart.
+It is supported to cast this value to `dynamic` and invoke any method or property on it.
+It will work, as long as the method or property is available in Python.

+At the moment it is not possible to convert arbitrary Dart classes (not backed by a subtype of `PythonClass`) to Python objects.
+Trying to do so will result in a runtime exception.

 ## Package status

 | status indicator | description                                                    |